 Again, like many of my recipes, this one is a one pot dish.
 I’m all about easy and fast cooking, especially around the holidays.

 Start by heating up the oil in a saucepan.
 Chop garlic and onion.

 Watch your garlic so that it does not burn.
 You want the garlic and onion to become translucent and release their aroma.

-Pour the water in, add salt and pepper to your taste, and then cover it all with a lid.
-Let it simmer at low heat for about 5 or 6 minutes.
+Pour the water in, add salt and pepper to your taste, then cover the pan with a lid.
+Allow it to simmer at low heat for about 5 or 6 minutes.
 You want your beans to be al dente, not mushy.

 Add the chopped almonds.